Lincoln Township, Coffey County, Kansas

 Lincoln Township is a township in Coffey County, Kansas, United States.
 As of the 2000 census, its population was 1,268.

 Geography

 Lincoln Township covers an area of 71.12 sqmi and contains one incorporated settlement, Lebo.
-According to the USGS, it contains one cemetery, Lincoln.
+According to the USGS, it has one cemetery, Lincoln.

-The streams of Benedict Creek, Jordan Creek, Kennedy Creek, Lebo Creek, Logwater Branch and Troublesome Creek run through this township.
+The township is traversed by several streams, including Benedict Creek, Jordan Creek, Kennedy Creek, Lebo Creek, Logwater Branch and Troublesome Creek.